VirgilBI/test-documentation/documentation.md

 ## SQOs
 A deal is considered a "Sales Qualified Opportunity" (SQO) if it has entered the deal_stage with value '145109412'.

+## Historical Data Limitations
+The field property_hs_closed_amount was not used consistently prior to 2022 and should be excluded from queries before that year.

 # Facts

 ## SDR Information